tanica/FastZendPaginator/README.md

 Usage:

-in your Mapper for example
+Call your paginator like this

     $adapter = new \Application\Library\UDbSelect($select,$this->getDbAdapter(),